 Treatment for laryngeal cancer can change the way you feel about sex.
-But there are some ways to cope.

 A laryngectomy changes the way you speak, breathe and your physical appearance.
 These changes can make you feel less confident about sex.
 It can also change the way you feel about yourself and how you think others see you.
-Try talking to your partner about this.

 Some people's partners worry that they can catch cancer from others by kissing.
 But cancer can't be caught from somebody else.
 So you can reassure them.